redhat-cop/infra.aap_configuration/roles/groups/README.md

 ## Description

-An Ansible Role to create Groups on Ansible Controller.
+An Ansible Role to create/update/remove Groups on Ansible Controller.

 ## Requirements